 White Bean Soup combines the smooth creamy texture of white beans and the umami of dried porcini/shitake mushrooms heightened by fresh rosemary.
 White beans are a source of protein, calcium and fiber and are a delicious and healthy addition to everyone’s meal-particularly vegetarians.
-This soup is the perfect answer to a cold Winter’s night. .Enjoy it as a first course; or add a salad and crusty bread and call it a meal.
+This White Bean Soup is the perfect answer to a cold Winter’s night. .Enjoy it as a first course; or add a salad and crusty bread and call it a meal.

 Prep time: 20 minutes